pdotm/pong-game/README.md

 3. **Each tick** → `GameLoop` updates `Ball`, `AiPaddle`, checks collisions, updates `GameState` scores, notifies `GameController`, which repaints the View.
 4. **Score reaches 5** → `GameState` sets phase to `GAME_OVER`; `GameController` shows `GameOverScreen`.
 5. **R key** → `GameController` resets `GameState` and restarts.

+# Reflection
+This repo contains the classic arcade game Pong.
+Both the player and the computer have a side to defend and a movable paddle to use to block the ball.
+If the ball gets past a paddle, the opposing side earns a point.
+The game ends after one side gets 5 points.
+Occasionally, the ball will turn into a fireball, doubling its speed for the rest of the round to make gameplay more exciting.
+The AI paddle is a tough but beatable opponent, good luck!

+In this project, I learned that creating a spec is extremely helpful both for myself and for AI.
+It allows me to plan the project out before development starts, and the planning phase allows AI to get answers to questions it has that it otherwise would have used assumptions to answer.
+Additionally, I learned that the interview process is great for getting information out into a spec, and having AI conduct the interview also helped the collaborative development process.
+This project also reinforced my earlier learning that constants are extraordinarily powerful for making configuration simpler as I changed the app configuration through them many times throughout the project.